pedropark99/ggfunnel/README.md

 ## Overview

-`{ggfunnel}` is a R package that uses `{ggplot2}` to create Power BI
-# like funnel charts in R.
+`{ggfunnel}` is a R package that uses `{ggplot2}` to create Power BI like funnel charts in R. We give below a very basic example, but, if you want to know more details about the package, and how it works, I recommend you to see `vignette("funnel")`.

 ## A basic example of use